Wallaby Route: 1 Hop (Nonstop) Era

-Competing one-stop routes
+Competing two hop (one-stop) routes

-While no airline uses the "Wallaby Route" branding, two airlines offer non-stop services between South Africa and Australia, with each being the flag carrier of their respective nations.
-QANTAS offers the most services, with 6 weekly routes on their A380 aircraft flying non-stop from Sydney.
-South African Airways however flies five-weekly to Perth, on the west coast of Australia, using their A340 airframes.
+Qantas is the originator of the route and its creative "Wallaby Route" name, as well as continuing to operate the most frequent services.
+As of January 2026, Qantas operates a total of 9 weekly non-stop flights (6 from Sydney and 3 from Perth).
+While South African Airways operates 5 weekly from Johannesburg.

-Excluding flights connecting through Europe or the Americas, there are a total of nine airlines competing in the Australia-South Africa air market, with three of those connecting through East Asia and a further three through the Middle East.
-Only three airlines, Air Mauritius, QANTAS and South African Airways operate the "traditional" routing over the Indian Ocean, of which the latter two operate non-stop:
+Excluding flights connecting via Europe or the Americas; there are a total of eight airlines competing in the one-stop Australia-South Africa air market, with two of those connecting through East Asia and three through the Middle East.
+Only three airlines: Air Mauritius, Qantas and South African Airways operate the "traditional" routing over the Indian Ocean, of which the latter two operate non-stop.